kamilprzybyl/ft_printf/README.md

 - `x` & `X`
 - `c` & `C`

-3. I have to manage `%%`
+3. I have managed `%%`

-4. I have to manage the flags
+4. I have managed the flags
 - `#`
 - `0`
 - `-`
 - `+`
 - and space

-5. I have to manage the minimum field-width
+5. I have managed the minimum field-width

-6. I have to manage the precision
+6. I have managed the precision

-7. I have to manage the flags
+7. I have managed the flags
 - `hh`
 - `h`
 - `l`